-- 1. Poll the EOC bit
+- 1. Poll the EOC bit.

 - 2. Read the ADCDRL register

-- 3. Read the ADCDRH register.
-This clears EOC automatically
+- Read the ADCDRH register.
+This clears EOC automatically.

-Note: The data is not latched, so both the low and the high data register must be read before the next conversion is complete, so it is recommended to disable interrupts while reading the conversion result.
+The data is not latched, so both the low and the high data register must be read before the next conversion is complete.
+Therefore, it is recommended to disable interrupts while reading the conversion result.